 - LGBT friendly church in Bath

-The Wellbeing Service can listen and support you to find specific help.
+The Student Support Advice Team can listen and support you to find specific help.

 Student Services also welcomes suggestions for other support agencies that we might not be aware of.